Rosanna Lonsdale designs and hand makes her lamps in London, following the same decoupage techniques used by her acclaimed grandmother, Monica Greig.

 We believe that your home should be a place of real sanctuary –filled only with those things that bring you joy.

 Each lamp is handmade in London, through a meticulous process of painting and decorating glass vases from the inside, using the 18th Century technique, Decalcomania.

-The lampshades are all hand-stitched and pleated in England, made using taffeta silk on both the outer and inner linings.
+The lampshades are all hand-stitched and pleated in England, made using taffeta silk.